-By timothy from Slashdot's ask-for-a-mile-in-hopes-of-an-inch department
+By timothy from Slashdot's beats-candles-6-ways-to-sunday department

-Read Replies (0)
+.)Read Replies (0)

-By timothy from Slashdot's restraining-competition-is-more-like-it department
+By timothy from Slashdot's threat-is-right department

 .Read Replies (0)

 By samzenpus from Slashdot's natives-getting-restless department

 An anonymous reader writes HTTP/2 is back in the spotlight again.
 After drawing significant ire over a proposal for officially sanctioned snooping, the IETF is drawing criticism for plowing ahead with its plans for HTTP/2 on an unrealistically short schedule and with an insufficiently clear charter.
 A few days ago the IETF announced Last Call for comments on the HTTP/2 protocol.

 Poul-Henning Kamp writes, "Some will expect a major update to the world's most popular protocol to be a technical masterpiece and textbook example for future students of protocol design.
 Some will expect that a protocol designed during the Snowden revelations will improve their privacy.
 Others will more cynically suspect the opposite.
 There may be a general assumption of 'faster.'
 Many will probably also assume it is 'greener.'
 And some of us are jaded enough to see the "2.0" and mutter 'Uh-oh, Second Systems Syndrome.'
 The cheat sheet answers are: no, no, probably not, maybe, no and yes."